Welcome! Below you will see all of our current opportunities.

 Thank you for your interest in applying for a Park City Education Foundation (PCEF) grant.
 Please review the following information before completing a grant application to ensure you understand the eligibility requirements, expectations, and restrictions.
 Do not hesitate to contact PCEF staff with questions.

-- Programs must meet PCEF's mission and vision:
+- Programs must meet PCEF's mission and vision and focus on teaching and learning:

 - Mission: fund and support educator-powered initiatives that inspire all Park City students to reach their academic and lifelong potential.